learn-co-curriculum/phase-1-html-forms/README.md

 `owner-name=Bob+Barkley&dog-name=SirBarksALot&favorite-toy=ball`

 This is known as the _Query String_.
 The browser _then_ attaches the _Query
-String_ onto the location listed in the `action` attribute after a `?` to create a URL that looks like this:
+String_ onto the location listed in the `form`'s `action` attribute after a `?` to temporarily create a URL that looks like this:

 `http://example.com/process-user.php?owner-name=Bob+Barkley&dog-name=SirBarksALot&favorite-toy=ball`